marcsgil/QuantumMeasurements.jl/docs/src/spatial_structure.md

 visualize(abs2.(ψ))
 ````

-What we want to do is recover the coefficients `ψs` from intensity measurements.
+What we want to do is recover the coefficients `ψs` from the image.
 We show now that this is equivalent to quantum state tomography.

 ## Theory